Interested in learning about Google Search Result Scraping? Here is a beginner’s guide for you to learn the basics.

 Why Do You Scrape Google Search Results?

-Google is the market leader of search engines.
+Google is the market leader in search engines.

-If you don’t appear on page one on Google search results, your business is undiscoverable to the world.
+If you don’t appear on page one of Google search results, your business is undiscoverable to the world.
 We see businesses live and die by Google’s ranking results.

 Developers and analysts monitor the information from Google search for a variety of reasons including: